akashvinchankar/neogcamp-banana-speak/README.md

 > This app is made for all the minions gibbrish words enthsiasts who are willing to know about their language

+This app will translate our entered English sentnce to minions language

 ## Stack used:
 1. HTML
 2. CSS